john-smith-library/JohnSmith/README.md

 Binding
 -------

-*Binding feature* allow you to wire JavaScript objects properties to UI elements.
-The special thing about JohnSmith's binding is that it's anti-declarative, all configuration goes to code.
-That means the markup is clear of binding related attributes and elements.
+*Binding* feature allow you to wire JavaScript object properties to UI elements.
+The special thing about JohnSmith's binding is that it's anti-declarative, all configuration goes to the code.
+That means the markup is clear of binding related attributes and elements:

 ```javascript
 /***************************